SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 - With respect to a branch of a foreign bank using the system of its offshore headquarter or affiliate to store, process or analyse the IFI of the bank's clients outside China, the Shanghai Circular requires the following conditions to be satisfied: (i) written authorisation is obtained from such clients; and (ii) the offshore headquarters or affiliate shall have adopted relevant security measures to safeguard the relevant IFI and the headquarters (in the name of the bank as a legal person entity) shall bear the liabilities.

 However, with the promulgation of the PIPL and the Data Security Law, it is unclear if the exceptions under the Shanghai Circular remain valid.
-From legal hierarchy perspective, these PBOC rules are department rules so are prevailed by the PIPL and the DSL, both being laws, if there is any conflict between them.
+From a legal hierarchy perspective, these PBOC rules are department rules so are prevailed by the PIPL and the DSL, both being laws, if there is any conflict between them.
 However, banking institutions should keep in communication with PBOC and China Banking and Insurance Regulatory Commission (CBIRC) as to the validity of the above exceptions given the potential impact on their business model.

 Other than the above, we are not aware of any statutory exemptions that allow PRC banks to transfer IFI offshore (whether such transfer is in response to the request of a foreign authority).
 In a contentious context, group-wide internal investigations and reviews relating to foreign sanctions may not be considered "necessary for the client/individual to conduct the relevant transaction", meaning that exception (1) above would not apply in this scenario.
 This view is further supported by the ICJAL discussed below.